-54. With the issue of these Directions, the existing Directions, instructions, and guidelines relating to Debit Card: Issuance and Conduct as applicable for Local Area Banks stand repealed, as communicated vide [circular DOR.RRC.REC.302/33-01-010/2025-26 dated November 28, 2025](#).
+54. With the issue of these Directions, the existing Directions, instructions, and guidelines relating to Debit Card: Issuance and Conduct as applicable to Rural Co-operative Banks stand repealed, as communicated vide [circular DOR.RRC.REC.302/33-01-010/2025-26 dated November 28, 2025](#).
 The Directions, instructions and guidelines already repealed shall continue to remain repealed.